-Our first and second year courses have no pre-requisites, so you can sample a wide variety of classes on such topics as the Italian Renaissance, the Enlightenment in Europe, Impressionism and Art Nouveau, the arts of China and Japan, and of course the art and design of the twentieth and twenty-first centuries.
-We also have classes on the visual culture of gender and sexuality, the history of design, and the history of photography.
+Our first and second-year courses have no pre-requisites, so you can sample a wide variety of classes on such topics as the Italian renaissance, the enlightenment in Europe, impressionism and art nouveau, the arts of China and Japan, and the art and design of the twentieth and twenty-first centuries.
+We also have classes on the visual cultures of gender and sexuality, sustainable design, and the history of photography.

-Third and fourth year classes are run seminar style, engaging with specific themes, visual media, and ways of seeing.
-You will work closely with professors and fellow students to research questions that interest you and develop the oral presentation and written communication skills needed to present your ideas to the public.
+Third and fourth-year classes are run seminar style, engaging with specific themes, visual media, and practices of seeing art and design history.
+You will work closely with professors and fellow students to research questions that interest you and you will develop the oral presentation and written communication skills needed to present your ideas to the public.

 "In the work of ‘neurodivergent’ artists, Vanier scholar Alexandra Duncan sees a distinctive way of communicating with the world."
 (Image provided by the University of Alberta.)

 Want to take your learning to the next step?
 Our graduate programs offer rigorous training toward the Masters and Doctoral degrees in the History of Art, Design and Visual Culture (HADVC).